Anastasiya Kvitko Sizzles In New Bang Energy Video

 The “Russian Kim Kardashian” of Instagram, Anastasiya Kvitko, shared a new video on her Instagram page on Thursday, October 22.
-This was another promotional effort for the Bang Energy drink and as is nearly always the case, her 11.7 million followers loved it.
+This was another promotional effort for Bang Energy, and as is nearly always the case, her 11.7 million followers loved it.

 Kvitko wore sunglasses along with a black sports bra and a pleated white skirt.
 The skirt appeared to be the same one that she chose to wear in a couple of previous videos, and it’s one that people often rave over as it suits her figure quite well.

 The flowy fabric beautifully showcased Kvitko’s voluptuous backside.
-The social media starlet went with a fairly basic pair of white flats on her feet, rather than going with heels as is her usual style.
+The social media starlet went with a fairly basic pair of white flats on her feet, rather than going with heels as she usually does.

-The model added a sparkly pair of earrings as well as several bracelets that adorned both of her wrists.
-Her long, brunette hair was styled with a center part and appeared to have some reddish highlights incorporated into her layers.
+The model added a sparkly pair of earrings, as well as several bracelets that adorned both of her wrists.
+Her long brunette hair was styled in a center part and appeared to have some reddish highlights incorporated into her layers.
 Naturally, Kvitko made sure to tantalize her followers with some hair flips as she twirled and walked around.

 The low scoop of Kvitko’s workout bra revealed an incredible amount of cleavage.
 A portion of the model’s midriff was left bare with this ensemble and the pieces gave her the opportunity to showcase her extreme hourglass curves.